-- 390 the model, the ocean model uses the solar heat flux calculated in the atmospheric model over the former coupling time-step.
-Thus increasing the coupling time-step increases the delay by which the ocean model sees the solar radiation diurnal cycle.
-The daily maximum is reached around 14h LT for the 5-min coupling time-step, in relative agreement with in situ observations.
-With a 15-min coupling time-step, the maximum is only marginally delayed.
-With a 1-hour coupling time-step, there is a delay of 2 hours.
-With a 3-hour coupling time-step the delay is increased to 6 hours. - 395 In our coupled model, the rectification effect is relatively weak compared to the estimation of 0.34°C given in Bernie et al., (2005); however, there are several differences in our study that may explain such a difference in amplitude.
-We may wonder if the coupling could reduce this rectification effect or if such a rectification effect is less active in the present case study due to different processes at play.
-To disentangle the coupling effect, we perform additional ocean forced experiments driven by the atmospheric state obtained in the 1h coupled experiment (Table 2).
-A first experiment uses the - 400 atmospheric forcing at a 1-h time-step (Ocean 1h-forcing) and a second one uses the same forcing but after being daily averaged (Ocean daily avg forcing).
+effect or if such a rectification effect is less active in the present case study due to different processes at play.
+To disentangle the coupling effect, we perform additional ocean forced experiments driven by the atmospheric flux obtained in the 1 h coupled experiment (Table 2).
+A first experiment uses the atmospheric forcing at a 1 h time step (ocean 1 h forcing) and a second one uses the same forcing but after being daily-averaged (ocean daily avg forcing).
 Figure 14 shows the evolution of the SST and its daily mean in the coupled experiments and in the ocean forced experiments.
-First, the difference between the 1 h and daily coupled experiments (Fig 14a) is not increasing all along the period as one would expect if the rectification effect was at play.
-The daily coupled experiment is colder the first two days, then reaches the mean temperature of the coupled 1 h experiment and even get warmer the - 405 following 5 days.
-The first day colder SST in the 1-day coupled experiment compared to the 1-h coupled experiment seems attributable to a longer time needed to adapt to the atmospheric warming due to the "weak coupling" induced by the fact that the ocean receives the new atmospheric state with a one-day delay.
-It does not picture a clear rectification effet.
-In the ocean forced experiment, the behaviour is closer to what was shown in Bernie et al., (2005), with the daily forcing experiment being colder by 0,2°C than the hourly forced experiment the first 9 days of the period.
-Note also that the difference reverses - 410 quickly when the amplitude of the diurnal cycle weakens at the end of the period.
-This tends to show that the rectification effect is weaker than expected in our case study but more importantly, this effect is not clear anymore in coupled mode.
+First, the difference between the 1 h and daily coupled experiments (Fig. 14a) does not increase all along the period as one would expect if the rectification effect was at play.
+The daily coupled experiment is colder the first 2 d, then reaches the mean temperature of the coupled 1 h experiment and even gets warmer the following 5 d.
+The first day of colder SST in the 1 d coupled experiment compared to the 1 h coupled experiment seems attributable to a longer time needed to adapt to the atmospheric warming due to the "weak coupling" induced by the fact that the ocean receives the new atmospheric state with a 1 d delay.
+It does not show a clear rectification effect.
+In the ocean forced experiment, the behavior is closer to what was shown in Bernie et al. (2005), with the daily forcing experiment being colder by 0.2 °C than the hourly forced experiment the first 9d of the period.
+Also note that the difference reverses quickly when the amplitude of the diurnal cycle weakens at the end of the period.
+The surface heat flux differences between the two coupled experiments mainly emerge from the asynchronicity introduced by the coupling.
+When the ocean and atmosphere components are coupled at the daily timescale, the ocean receives the atmospheric surface fluxes computed as the average over the previous day.
+In contrast, the hourly coupling introduces a delay of only 1 h.
+In our experiments, the asynchronicity effect is much larger than a possible rectification effect (not shown).
+Thus, although the ocean-atmosphere single-column model appears to be a valuable tool to investigate further the rectification effect in a coupled framework, a further step needs to be achieved to change the time coupling algorithm and thereby be able to investigate the rectification effect properly.
+Our study tends to show that the rectification effect is weaker than expected in the ocean forced experiments and remains to be shown in coupled mode.

-Figure 15a-b shows the impact of introducing the SST diurnal cycle in the atmospheric column in coupled mode so as to compare with the results in atmospheric forced mode (Fig. 7).
-The effect of high frequency coupling compared to daily coupling is qualitatively similar with impacts limited to the near-surface atmospheric layers.
-The intensity of the signal is

-415 weaker consistently with the underestimated DTR in the coupled simulation.
-We also observe an impact on the diurnal evolution of oceanic temperature in near surface layers (Fig 15c).
-The daily warming of the ocean upper layers starts from 10h LT several hours earlier than in the first atmospheric layers.
-This pictures well that the ocean surface temperature warms due to increasing solar radiative heat flux and that the surface temperature warming then feeds back on the atmosphere afterwards.
+Figure 15a-b show the impact of introducing the SST diurnal cycle in the atmospheric column in coupled mode to compare with the results in atmospheric forced mode (Fig. 7).
+The effect of high-frequency coupling compared to daily coupling is qualitatively similar, with impacts limited to the near-surface atmospheric layers.
+The intensity of the signal is consistently weaker with the underestimated DTR in the coupled simulation.
+We also observe an impact on the diurnal evolution of oceanic temperature in near-surface layers (Fig. 15c).
+The daily warming of the ocean upper layers starts from 10:00 LT, which is several hours earlier than in the first atmospheric layers.
+This shows that the ocean surface temperature warms due to increasing solar radiative heat flux and that the surface temperature warming then feeds back on the atmosphere afterwards.